CryptoLabInc/HETAL/README.md

 ** Corresponding author

-You can read the paper here: [ADD LINK HERE]
+You can read the paper here: [OpenReview Link](https://openreview.net/forum?id=jJXuL3hQvt)

 **This repository uses CPU version of HEaaN library.
 To use GPU acceleration, please contact stat@cryptolab.co.kr.**